 A release of data from Kentucky Elder Abuse Committee outlining their findings showed that nearly 17,000 reports of potential abuse were reported in 2012.
 Unfortunately, more than 7,500 of these reports had merit.
 The most common cases included:

 It is not always evident that your loved one is being abused or neglected.
 Oftentimes, there are no outward signs of physical abuse such as bruising or sores.
 However, this does not make the abuse any less serious, if anything, it may be more serious because of the lack of outward signs.
 Being aware of how your loved one is acting may help you identify various types of abuse including:

 Sadly, senior abuse comes in many forms including sexual abuse, emotional abuse and physical abuse.
 It is important for us as family members to watch for any signs of potential abuse of our loved one and take steps to ensure it stops immediately.
 Generally, this will mean reporting suspected incidents to the facility, notifying Kentucky Child/Adult Protective Services and contacting an attorney who understands elder abuse law.

 While an attorney cannot undo the harm that has been done to your loved one, we can help ensure they are compensated for the suffering they have endured.
 We can also make sure the people responsible for their pain never have an opportunity to do harm to another senior in their care.
 Whether the abuse is a one-time incident or the facility shows an ongoing pattern of hiring poorly trained staff members, your loved ones should not suffer at their hands.
-If you believe your loved one has been mistreated at a nursing home or other long-care facility, contact Meinhart, Smith & Manning for help.
+If you believe your loved one has been mistreated at a nursing home or other long-care facility, contact Meinhart, Smith & Manning, PLLC for help.
 We’ll do everything in our power to pursue a case under Kentucky malpractice laws to get justice for your loved one.